-The ingredients – peanut butter, bacon, whole wheat bread
+- whole wheat bread

 It says it, “is made by using 3 broiled strips of finely-cured bacon.”
 I didn’t broil mine, I baked it, the way I normally make bacon (thank you Barefoot Contessa!)
 The recipe continues to say, “after broiling, lay the bacon on a sheet of brown paper in order to crisp it.”
 I used paper towels, since I didn’t have any brown paper around.

 cookbook from the Pillsbury Flour Mills Company, I made their “Peanut Butter Balls” recipe, which is really just peanut butter cookies.
-Yes, I understand that for some unfathomable reason, they labeled a flat cookie a ball.
+To clarify, I understand that for some unfathomable reason, they labeled a flat cookie a ball.
 I found this recipe online at The Food Timeline

 , but in looking up the book at booksellers, I found I want to buy this cookbook, if only for its binding – it has a delicious deco aluminum (yes I said aluminum) cover.
 The recipe, with my notations, is:

-PEANUT BUTTER BALLS
+PEANUT BUTTER BALLS (From Balanced Recipes)

 Preheat oven to 375F.
 Sift flour, salt and soda together.
 Cream peanut butter and shortening; add sugar gradually.
 Add unbeaten egg, lemon juice and grated rind; beat well.
 Stir in dry ingredients.
 Chill dough thoroughly (I left mine in the refrigerator for several hours and it was still very workable.)